CodeDreamer06/LibgenMCP/README.md

-# LibGen MCP Server
+# Book Downloader MCP Server

-This MCP (Model Context Protocol) server allows you to search for books on LibGen (Library Genesis) and attempt to download them directly to your computer's Downloads folder.
+This MCP (Model Context Protocol) server allows you to search for books using Anna's Archive API and download them directly to your computer's Downloads folder.

-**Disclaimer:** Interacting with LibGen via this tool relies on web scraping, as LibGen does not provide an official API.
-The structure of the LibGen website can change at any time, which may break the functionality of this server.
-Use at your own discretion and expect potential inconsistencies or failures in book searching and downloading.
+**Note:** This tool uses the Anna's Archive API via RapidAPI to provide a more reliable and consistent experience compared to web scraping methods.

 ## Prerequisites